 This is a situation in which the thing discussed is made to seem much less important than it really is.
 This famous line from Catcher in the Rye is a good example: “I have to have this operation.
 It isn’t very serious.
 I have this tiny tumor on the brain.”
 Understatement can often be used to comedic effect.

-In this figure of speech, one word that has a very similar meaning can be used for another.
+One word has a very similar meaning can be used for another in metonymy.
 Using the word “crown” for “royalty” or “lab coats” for “scientists” are two examples.
 In some ways it can be seen as a nickname for something else; for instance, “The White House said” doesn’t actually mean the White House said it (a house can’t speak!) but that the President said it.
 However, we all understand the meaning, and so the words are interchangeable.

 This is a contradiction that pits two ideas against each other in a balanced way.
 “You’re easy on the eyes, hard on the heart” is a line from a country song that illustrates this perfectly.
 This is often used to indicate just how something can be more than one thing at the same time.